-Our collaboration with many companies and deep knowledge of blockchain help us to build blockchain-based projects.
+Our collaboration with many companies and deep knowledge of blockchain help us to build blockchain technology-based projects.
 Above you can see a diagram for a system we propose.
 The architecture looks similar to the previous diagram but we swapped the traditional IT backend for a distributed blockchain network where each country is a node.
 Each node confirms transactions using a consensus algorithm.
-This type of project gives firms a neutral place to keep a record of financial transactions and account balance that no one member of the network can control or change.
+This type of project gives firms a a single source of truth, neutral place to keep a record of financial transactions, and account balance that no one member of the network can control or change.
 All members have to agree — through consensus — on edits to existing entries as well as any new entries.

 Distributed ledger technology includes blockchain and smart contracts.
 Therefore, it is worth paying attention to them.

 Computer Scientist Nick Szabo outlined smart contracts in his 1997 paper on the topic.
 In it he said, “smart contracts utilize protocols and user interfaces to facilitate all steps of the contracting process.
 This gives us new ways to formalize and secure digital relationships which are far more functional than their inanimate paper-based ancestors.”